postlight/lorem-ipsum-generator-generator/README.md

 # Lorem Ipsum Generator Generator

 [Postlight](https://postlight.com)'s Lorem Ipsum Generator Generator creates a lorem ipsum generator site from any content on the web using [Mercury Parser](https://mercury.postlight.com).
+Read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-postlights-lorem-ipsum-generator-generator).

 ## Before you install